munHunger/cosmos/README.md

 2: Finish prefetch cache function (create testing)
 3: Create Database access objects for each model.
 4: Add status to each movie object (wanted, released, downloading, done...)
+5: Add test cases for movies
-5: Add an endpoint to movies for searching for single movie.
+6: Add an endpoint to movies for searching for single movie.
-6: Investigate centralized logging functionality.
+7: Investigate centralized logging functionality.
 Should be a microservice.
 Think appdynamics.

 # Building
 To build any service, run the gradle publish script for common as well as the gradle war script for any given service to build.